nakatarat/Quiz-App/README.md

 # Quiz-App
 A client-side quiz app made with Vanilla JavaScript.
+It uses the Fetch API to grab JSON data from the local quiz.json file.

 My submission for the App Developer entrance project.